-Rectifiers shut down by LBRS will have the yellow LED on.
+, 0 Rectifiers shut down by LBRS will have the yellow LED on.
 The SC300 will automatically restart all rectifiers if ac supply has failed, or more than one rectifier has failed, or Battery Test / Equalize / Fast Charge are active, or the bus voltage is below the Low Load threshold.
-In a three phase system with phase detection, LBRS will shut down rectifiers in such a way as to keep a similar number of rectifiers on each phase.
+In a three-phase system with phase detection, LBRS will shut down rectifiers in such a way as to keep a similar number of rectifiers on each phase.
+LBRS is not applied to solar chargers.